marsh135/135-Blocks/README.md

  ## Wrappers

  All blocks need two wrappers to be used in order to function:

-  -MotorConstantContainer: A wrapper that holds characterization values (ks, kv, ka, kp, kd) of a particualr motor.
+  -`MotorConstantContainer`: A wrapper that holds characterization values (ks, kv, ka, kp, kd) of a particualr motor.
 Throws an error if incorrect value is input.
 Used for state-space models and drivetrain simulation.
   -Individual drivetrain constant containers: Constant containers that hold values necessary to create a drivetrain to know which constants are needed